juandjara/wafrn-rn/README.md

 This will create a series of APK files in the `android/app/build/outputs/apk/release` directory.

+## About UnifiedPush

+This app uses UnifiedPush for sending its notifications (via [expo-unified-push](https://github.com/juandjara/expo-unified-push/)).
+You can read more about UnifiedPush in https://unifiedpush.org.
+After a sucessfull login, the Wafrn App will ask for notification permission and try to register with the first UnifiedPush distributor available in your device.
+You can change this later in settings.
+If no UnifiedPush distributor is installed in your device, the Wafrn App will use the embedded Firebase Cloud Messaging distributor, but only as a last resource.

 ## About OTA updates

 This app has an OTA update functionality provided by `expo-updates`.
 What this means is that the JS code bundle of the app can be updated to point to latest commit in the `main` branch without the user needing to download a new version of the app.
 This is done by connecting to the updates server provided by Expo on launch, checking for updates, downloading them if any, and presenting the user a modal to restart the app.